alexandrehsaad/swift-motions/README.md

 )
 ```

+## Demonstration

-3. Import the package in your source code.
+1. Import the package in your source code.

 ```swift
 import Motions
 ```

-## Demonstration

-4. Initiate the manager once.
+2. Initiate the manager once.

 ```swift
 let manager: MotionManager = .shared
 ```

-5. Subscribe to meters and do something with the asynchronous stream of values you receive.
+3. Subscribe to meters and do something with the asynchronous stream of values you receive.
 The return type from the accelerometers is `Acceleration`, the gyrometers is `RotationRate` and the magnetometers is `MagneticField`.
 All three data types conform to `PlottableInThreeDimensions`.

 ```swift
 do {